Jbleezy/BO2-Reimagined/README.md

 * Removed hint when player is first attacked on solo

 ## Weapons
+* Switch to melee weapon by pressing the new melee weapon button (same button as the Maxis Drone on Origins)

 ### AN-94
 * Increased weapon cost from 1200 to 1500